Some things that have occurred in the online Paganverse have led me to believe, I should address this. Let’s talk about Fyrnsidu.

 Core Principles

 Our version of Fyrnsidu was rooted in reconstructionist principles, seeking inspiration from Iron-Age Germanic cultic practices and ethical frameworks.
-We sought to make this faith practicable yes, but wanted to adhere to something our Anglo-axon age forebears would recognize, as faithfully as possible.
+We sought to make this faith practicable yes, but wanted to adhere to something our Anglo-Saxon age forebears would recognize, as faithfully as possible.
 The faith was theistic, focusing predominantly on Anglo-Saxon gods and customs, and consciously excluding significant elements of Hellenism, which already had a robust revival underway.

 Challenges and Evolution